 Name: Students may change the name on their permanent records by filling out the Name Change form in the Office of the Registrar and providing one of the following pieces of supporting documentation: marriage license, divorce decree, passport, birth certificate, driver's license, court decree, or a notarized statement.
 You may mail or fax (212-678-3005) the completed form to the Office of the Registrar along with a copy of one of the documents mentioned above.
 Please note: if a student has not been active since Summer 1989 or earlier, his/her name cannot be officially changed, as the records have been microfilmed.

 Address: You should update your address in TC's records promptly each time your address changes.
 The fastest, most convenient way to update your address is through the myTC Portal.
 Click here for instructions on updating your address online.
 Alternatively, a Change of Information form is also available online for download or in the Registrar's Office (324 Thorndike).
 If you download the form, you can mail or fax (212-678-3005) it to the Office of the Registrar.
 If you must use the paper form, please be aware that processing may take several business days, especially during peak registration times.

-Teachers College expects that every student will receive e-mail at his or her Columbia University e-mail address and will read e-mail on a frequent and consistent basis.
-A student's failure to receive and read College communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.
-Students may elect to redirect (auto-forward) e-mail sent to their CUNIX e-mail address.
-Students who redirect e-mail from their official University e-mail address to another address do so at their own risk.
-If e-mail is lost as a result of forwarding, it does not absolve the student from the responsibilities associated with communications sent to their official University e-mail address.
+E-mail: Teachers College expects every student to receive email at his or her Teachers College email address and to read email frequently and consistently.
+A student’s failure to receive and read College communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.
+Students may redirect (auto-forward) email sent to their Teachers College email address to another email address, unless they are also employees of the College and have access to confidential College information.
+However, students who redirect email from their official College email address to another address do so at their own risk.
+If email is lost as a result of forwarding, it does not absolve the student from the responsibilities associated with communications sent to their official College email address.

 All use of e-mail wil be consistent with other Teachers College and Columbia University policies including the Acceptable Use Policy.